What Type of Condition is TMJ?

 TMJ is a degenerative disease caused by the wear and tear of the temporomandibular joint.
 It is not an autoimmune disease, although its symptoms could be the result of one, such as rheumatism and osteoarthritis, systemic lupus erythema, scleroderma, and ankylosing spondylitis.
 In many cases, a TMD is caused by arthritis of the TMJ, both of which can be considered a degenerative or an autoimmune disease.

-If you are experiencing symptoms of a TMJ disorder, come to Koala® Center for Sleep & TMJ Disorders!
+If you are experiencing symptoms of a TMJ disorder, come to Koala® Center For Sleep & TMJ Disorders!
 Our kind and compassionate professionals are experienced in treating TMJ disorders and can help you ameliorate your symptoms and address the underlying cause of the condition for long-lasting relief!
-To provide care for as many people as possible, Koala® Center for Sleep & TMJ Disorders has convenient locations near you in Bloomington, IL; Peoria – Dunlop, IL; Lafayette, IN; Mishawaka, IN; Kansas City, MO; Columbia, MO; Wausau, WI; and El Paso, TX.
-To find out which Koala® Center for Sleep & TMJ Disorders is closest to you, visit our Locations page!
+To provide care for as many people as possible, Koala® Center For Sleep & TMJ Disorders has convenient locations near you in Bloomington, IL; Peoria – Dunlop, IL; Lafayette, IN; Mishawaka, IN; Kansas City, MO; Wausau, WI and El Paso, TX.
+To find out which Koala® Center For Sleep & TMJ Disorders is closest to you, visit our Locations page!
 We look forward to serving you!